Kay Musical Instrument Company

 Kay offered their first electric guitar in 1936 — five years after the Rickenbacker Frying pan, and the same year as the Gibson ES-150.
 However, Kuhrmeyer with Stromberg-Voisinet had announced the "Stromberg Electro" even earlier, in 1928, possibly making the short-lived model the first commercial electric guitar.
 However, no copies exist, and there is speculation that the Electro was never produced.
+(Note: This skepticism seems hard to be consistent with the explicit product and price lists in the 1929 ads by major distributer CMI.)